 MakaaniQ elaborates a few general rules of inheritance for women under the Muslim personal law:

-Property rights of a daughter in Islam
+What are the property rights of a daughter in Islam

-Under the Muslim law, the rules of inheritance are rather strict.
+Under Muslim law, the rules of inheritance are rather strict.
 A son takes double the share of a daughter, on the other hand, the daughter is the absolute owner of whatever property she inherits.
 If there is no brother, she gets half a share.
-It is legally hers to manage, control, and to dispose it off as and when she wants.
+It is legally hers to manage, control, and to dispose it as and when she wants.

 She is also eligible to receive gifts from those she would inherit from.
 This is contradictory because she can inherit only one-third of the man's share but can get gifts without any hassle.